Kerwant/Kerwant/README.md

 - 👋 Hi, I’m @Kerwant
-- 👀 I’m interested in translating (English, Russian, Ukrainian)
+- 👀 I’m interested in videocreating, programming, development
-- 💞️ I’m looking to collaborate on translating
 - 📫 You can wright me on Kerwant@gmail.com

 <!---